DiamondLightSource/epics_device/docs/overview.rst

     EPICS Device records and the corresponding records in the database.
 To help with this style of writing this Python module uses IOC builder support to make writing databases simple.

-A working IOC is described in some detail in :doc:`example`.